 Throughout the book are a number of images of mummers of all ages over the years, including several from the Great Northern Peninsula that include our Mummer Walks and Dances.

 I encourage people to get a copy of this wonderful book, just in time for the holidays!
 The book is a masterfully done in a way that preserves, shows an evolution of mummering and shares our local knowledge and culture of these centuries old tradition.
 If you would like to get a copy you can do so direct from Chapters/Indigo or Flanker Press on-line or purchase at many bookstores.
 Visit http://dalejarvis.blogspot.ca/ for more information about the author, book, up-coming signings and how to purchase.

 One thing I’ve come to learn more recently from our interview is Dale Jarvis certainly is a mummering enthusiast, a hobby horse maker and a founding member of the 2009 Mummers Festival in St. John’s.
 We need others to share in our interest and encourage more active mummering.
 It truly is a tradition that has been around for as long as anyone in our rural outports can remember.
 This year I would like to announce that our 5th Annual Mummer’s Walk will be on December 28th at Sandy Cove on the Great Northern Peninsula.

 The Straits-White Bay North

-Posted on October 26, 2014, in Art, Business, Community Economic Development, Heritage, History, Tradition and tagged any mummers 'lowed in, christmas, culture, dale jarvis, flanker press, haunted hike, janny, mummer's walk, mummering, Mummers, Newfoundland and Labrador, tradition.
+Posted on October 26, 2014, in Art, Business, Community Economic Development, Culture, History, Tourism and tagged any mummers 'lowed in, christmas, Culture, dale jarvis, flanker press, haunted hike, janny, mummer's walk, mummering, Mummers, Newfoundland and Labrador, tradition.
 Bookmark the permalink.
 Leave a comment.